orbisius/orbisius-support-tickets/readme.txt

 * Fixed: removed an extra closing div which was breaking submit ticket page's layout.
 Thanks again Ivo Minchev for reporting this.
 Ref: https://github.com/orbisius/orbisius-support-tickets/issues/1
 * The created by default Ticket submit form shortcode doesn't render its title by default because the page already has a title.
 The title would be useful if the submit ticket form is used somewhere on an existing page and not standalone.
 * Updated settings to require users to be logged or register in order to submit a ticket.
+* Showing an email field if the user is not logged in.

 = 1.0.2 =
 * Fixed: Do not throw an exception when sanitizeData doesn't know how to sanitize the passed data e.g. NULL or object.
 Thanks Ivo Minchev for reporting this.